SiriDB/siridb-http/README.md

 ```

 ### Configuration
 The default path for the configuration file is `/etc/siridb/siridb-http.conf`.
 When another location is preferred you can start SiriDB HTTP with the argument flag `--config <path/file>`.
+By default siridb http will listen on port 8080 but this default can be changed by setting `port` within the `[Configuration]` section in the config file.

 ## API
 SiriDB HTTP has an HTTP api which can be used to insert and query a SiriDB cluster.